by Nebula Haze

 Read more: Why are buds taking forever to mature? (and how to speed the process up)

 So if you plan on growing many plants together, consider that a strain that needs an 8-week flowering stage is going to be ready to harvest a lot sooner than a strain with a 16-week flowering stage.

 Tip: Breeders often count from the beginning of the harvest window.
 It’s a good idea to add ~2 weeks to most breeder estimates to achieve peak ripeness, though inspecting the buds is the most accurate way to choose harvest time.

 There’s nothing wrong with harvesting your plants one at a time as they become mature, but the length of the flowering stage is something to keep in mind if you prefer one big harvest over a bunch of smaller ones.

-These brightly colored auto-flowering plants were all ready to harvest around the same time because the grower matched the strain's estimated harvest times with each other.
+Even though they grew to different heights, these brightly colored auto-flowering plants were all ready to harvest around the same time because the grower matched the strain’s estimated harvest times with each other.

-You'll rarely be able to give all plants the exact same amount of light coverage.
+You’ll rarely be able to give all plants the exact same amount of light coverage.
 If you have a lot of different plants, some plants are going to be bigger or closer to the light despite your best efforts.
-Just try your best and focus on the plants and buds you are most interested in!
+Just try your best and focus on the plants and buds you are most interested in.